Rijksmuseum/rijksmuseum.github.io/index.md

     <tr>
       <td><code>slug</code></td>
       <td><code>a-z|0-9|-/</code></td>
-      <td>The slug that identifies teh page.
+      <td>The slug that identifies the page.
 You can find this in the url of the page itself.
 For the <a href="https://www.rijksmuseum.nl/en/explore-the-collection">explore the collection page</a> this is: <code>explore-the-collection</code>.
     </td>
     </tr>
   </tbody>